quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Calculating the frequencies of candidate mutator alleles in wild mice

-For each of the three candidate nonsynonymous mutations we identified under the cosine distance peak on chromosome 6 (Table {@tbl:missense-diffs}), we queried a VCF file containing genome-wide variation in 67 wild-derived mice from four species of *Mus* [@PMID:27622383].
+To determine the frequency of the *Ogg1* p.Thr95Ala mutation in other populations of mice, we queried a VCF file containing genome-wide variation in 67 wild-derived mice from four species of *Mus* [@PMID:27622383].
 We calculated the allele frequency of each nonsynonymous mutation in each of the four species or subspecies (*Mus musculus domesticus*, *Mus musculus musculus*, *Mus musculus castaneus*, and *Mus spretus*), including genotypes that met the following criteria:

 * supported by at least 10 sequencing reads